Skip to main content

 This can be even more confusing if the words “Maybe we should get divorced” are part of a miscommunication game.

-Typically, this phrase is used when couples are feeling distant from one another.
-It can be used as a weapon or a shield instead of an honest wish.
+Typically, this phrase comes up when couples are feeling distant from one another.
+Threatening divorce can be used as a weapon or a shield instead of an honest wish.
 If you catch yourself using this phrase, it could be beneficial to assess why.

 Maybe it’s one of these reasons: